Lunglei: Administration

 The district of Lunglei has been further divided into major sub divisions of Hnahthial SDO (S), Lunglei SDO (S) and Tlabung SDO (S) and 4 R.D.
 Blocks, Bunghmun, Hnahthial, Lunglei and Lungsen.
 The district has 7 assembly constituencies.
 These are South Tuipui, Lunglei North, Lunglei East, Lunglei West, Lunglei South, Thorang and West Tuipui for the administrative convenience of the district officials.
 Lunglei town is the administrative headquarters of the district.

+The Lunglei town is managed by Lunglei Municipal Council.

 Education

 The Major Educational Institutions of Higher Learning in Lunglei are: